ocaml-gospel/gospel/docs/docs/language/function-contracts.md

    In the absence of a contract attached to a function declaration, you cannot make any assumptions about its behaviour.

-   Post-Conditions may not hold, the function may diverge, raise unlisted exceptions, modify mutable states.
+   Post-conditions may not hold, the function may diverge, raise unlisted exceptions, modify mutable states.
 However, **it still cannot break any type invariant.**